An Edge Alignment-based Orientation Selection Method for Neutron Tomography: Introduction

 To reduce the measurement time for nCT, model-based iterative reconstruction (MBIR) methods have been developed and applied to sparse-view interlaced scanning \cite{timbir} or golden ratio \cite{kohler2004projection,kaestner2011spatiotemporal} acquisition protocols.
 This approach can produce high-quality reconstructions throughout the course of the scan, even before all measurements have been obtained, and can dramatically reduce overall scan time \cite{venkatakrishnan2021improved}.
 However, this method is still inefficient because the sampling pattern is fixed and does not take into account the geometry and morphology of the samples that are being measured.

 In the context of some computational imaging systems, sample adaptive strategies in which the next measurement is chosen based on previously measured data have been recently proposed.
-Such methods can use either supervised learning based on training data \cite{slads} or unsupervised methods based on a model for the underlying objects to be measured \cite{ziatdinov2022bayesian}.
-Both of these approaches have been developed for scanning microscopy systems in which the time to measure is significantly longer than the time to reorient and process the measurements, but neither is tuned for CT applications.
-In contrast, existing dynamic sampling approaches for CT \cite{batenburg2013dynamic,dabravolski2014dynamic} select new samples using information from the existing projection data rather than from the reconstruction domain, which limits the information available for sample selection.
+Such methods can use either supervised learning based on training data \cite{slads} or unsupervised methods based on a model for the underlying objects to be measured \cite{ziatdinov2022bayesian,seeger2010optimization,haldar2019oedipus}.
+All of these approaches have been developed for scanning microscopy or MRI systems, in which the time to measure is significantly longer than the time to reorient and process the measurements, but none of them are tuned for CT applications.
+In contrast, existing dynamic sampling approaches for CT \cite{batenburg2013dynamic,dabravolski2014dynamic} select new samples using information from the existing projection data rather than from the image domain, which limits the information available for sample selection.

 In this paper, we propose an adaptive orientation selection method for nCT, in which an MBIR reconstruction performed on previous measurements is used to define an objective function on orientations.
 We formally define the orientation selection criterion as a joint optimization problem between (a) a data-fitting term promoting alignment between measurement direction and dominant edges in the reconstruction and (b) a regularization term promoting orientation diversity.
 Using simulated and experimental data, we demonstrate that our adaptive orientation selection method performs better than MBIR with golden ratio sampling \cite{kaestner2011spatiotemporal,venkatakrishnan2021improved} in terms of the convergence speed of the normalized root mean square error (NRMSE), thereby enabling a significant reduction in measurement time for a given reconstruction quality.